justsomeotaku-dev/researchdata/README.md

 ok so https://en.wikipedia.org/wiki/Metric_prefix make si units a lot easier since u can just use the official si units and leave the rest aside.

+TO-DO for the conversion:
+- check for overflow
+- add more units
+- add more categories
+- add examples
+- yea

 ```C
 // Fundamental/Quantum time scales
     5.39e-44,            // Planck time